top of page

 Social Science

-Driving transformative change at the intersection of conservation, human rights, and climate resiliency.
+Driving transformative change at the intersection of rights-based conservation, climate resiliency, and global policy.

-Virginia Patterson, M.E.M. is a senior leader with over 13 years of experience in international conservation, human rights, environmental policy, and climate resilience.
+Virginia Patterson, M.E.M. is a leader with over 13 years of experience in biodiversity conservation, human rights, environmental regulations, and global policy frameworks.
 Her career spans U.S. federal agencies, global NGOs, and field-based programs across Latin America, Africa, and the Pacific.

 As a Social and Environmental Scientist, she advances equity, accountability, and resilience through innovative program designs and collaborative leadership.

-Virginia brings a rare blend of lived experience and technical expertise to global conservation and development work.
-Raised in a multicultural family deeply rooted in land stewardship, she was shaped by generations of farmers, botanists, and ecological caretakers.
-Her early exposure to cultural heritage, conservation, and wildlife rehabilitation cultivated a lifelong respect for traditional ecological knowledge and its role in sustaining both ecosystems and communities.
+Virginia brings a rare blend of lived experience and technical expertise.
+Raised in a family deeply rooted in land stewardship and wildlife rehabilitation, she was shaped by generations of farmers, botanists, and ecological caretakers.
+Her early exposure to cultural heritage and conservation cultivated a lifelong respect for traditional ecological knowledge and its role in sustaining both ecosystems and communities.

-Her professional experience working and living alongside Indigenous communities in Mexico deepened her understanding of traditional governance systems, land stewardship, and the role of culture in effective, lasting conservation.
+Her professional experience working and living alongside Indigenous communities in Mexico deepened her understanding of traditional governance systems and the role of culture in effective, lasting conservation.

-This foundation informs her enduring commitment to equity-driven, locally grounded approaches in global environmental policy.
+This foundation informs her enduring commitment to locally grounded partnerships for lasting conservation results.

 EXPERIENCE

-U.S. Fish and Wildlife Service International Affairs, Division of International Conservation
+U.S. Fish and Wildlife Service Division of International Conservation

 Led the development and implementation of the agency’s first human rights-based environmental and social safeguards system, embedding global standards into U.S. international conservation programs.